 Clash Report for Propose Watermain and Sewage

-The BIM team shall carry out 3D coordination of the proposed watermain, sewage and the existing underground utilities at monthly interval and/or during the update of the existing underground utilities model to avoid onsite coordination.
+The BIM Team shall carry out 3D coordination of the proposed watermain, sewage and the existing underground utilities at monthly interval and/or during the update of the existing underground utilities model to avoid onsite coordination.

-The BIM team shall carry out regular coordination meeting to facilitate early resolution of issues.
+The BIM Team shall carry out regular coordination meeting to facilitate early resolution of issues.
 The coordination process and frequency shall be further discussed in section 5.4

 The latest coordination information register shall be submitted with the monthly progress report.
 A clash free report shall be submitted XX weeks before the excavation commences.